StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 A function in TheHive is a controlled JavaScript code block that must be written within TheHive’s interface and runs securely within the platform.
 This code operates on a restricted set of predefined features, ensuring that it can't access the full JavaScript language or execute arbitrary code outside the platform's security boundaries.

-It accepts inputs from external sources, processes data, and interacts with TheHive's API to integrate external applications into its workflow.
+It accepts inputs from external sources, processes data, and interacts with TheHive API to integrate external applications into its workflow.

 For example, use a function to create alerts within TheHive without requiring an additional Python service for data conversion.